-Policy: The University at Albany Health Center, hereinafter referred to as the Health Center, is firmly committed to preserving the confidentiality of all patient visits and records.
-Health Center Employees include all Health Center Staff and Health Center Student Employees.
+Policy: The University at Albany Student Health Services is firmly committed to preserving the confidentiality of all patient visits and records.
+Student Health Services Employees include all Student Health Services Staff.

 Disclosure without Patient Consent: Disclosure of confidential patient information may occur without the consent of the patient under the following circumstances:

 - a court order or subpoena for the medical record;

 - the patient is at risk of harm to self or others;

 - the patient makes or authorizes a claim under a health insurance or other health benefit plan or otherwise designates someone else as responsible for payment (a parent as the insured may be notified of treatment);

 - the law requires reporting of information to a public official (e.g. communicable disease, injury by violent means); and

 In any of these situations, information in medical records may be released, without the consent of the patient, to necessary parties, which may include but not be limited to, a court of law, parents, health insurance companies and other payment guarantors such as parents, legal guardians or third party payers, college officials, public health officers, and other healthcare professionals or law enforcement authorities.
 Information that may be available may include diagnoses, diagnostic testing information, therapeutic procedures and prescription drug information.